Chapter 2: How to Use the Google Keyword Planner

 Competition: This reflects the number of advertisers bidding on that keyword (you can read more about how to determine commercial intent in Chapter 4: How to Determine a Keyword’s Commercial Intent).

-Suggested bid: Yet another rock-solid determinant of a keyword’s monetization potential.
+Suggested bid: Yet another rock-solid way to size up a keyword’s monetization potential.
 The higher the suggested bid, the more lucrative the traffic.

 STEP #4: FIND AWESOME KEYWORDS